SchoolOfCode/week-6-hackathon-Timothy-Li/README.md

 Project uses the Node.js runtime environment.
 User interacts with project directly in files and terminal.
-Ensure requires dependencies are installed 'npm install'
+Ensure required dependencies are installed 'npm install'

 Steps: